 holds a series of community dialogues across the state to talk about issues including education, housing, jobs and regional transportation.
 It gives people with disabilities and their families a chance to voice their concerns and issues.
 It makes sure their needs are part of the larger community’s agenda.
 Click here

-to find out information on the GCDD Listening Tours.
+to find out information on GCDD's Listening Tours.
 Make Your Voices Heard:

-Dawn Alford, planning and public policy develepment specialist, participated with Rep. Pat Gardner in a webinar hosted by Parent 2 Parent.
+Dawn Alford, planning and public policy development specialist, participated with Rep. Pat Gardner in a webinar hosted by Parent 2 Parent.
 The video

 looks at how you can reach out to your local representatives to talk about the issues most important to you.